Maps and IP Geolocation: Where Are Your Clickers?

-When your users fail your phishing tests, we can identify their location based on the public facing IP address where the click came from and provide that information to you.
-This information will be located in your individual phishing campaign report.
+When your users fail your phishing tests, we identify their location based on the public-facing IP address where the click came from and provide that information in your individual phishing campaign report.

-Your users may have initially clicked within their proper geographical regions, but the security that you have in place may have clicked afterwards to inspect the links, for example.
+Your users may have clicked within their proper geographical regions, but the security services that you have in place may have clicked afterward to inspect the links, for example.
 This would not just happen on our phishing tests, but also any other email traffic in your system.

 More information on our Maps and IP Geolocation can be found here: Monitoring and Reviewing Campaigns: Maps and IP Geolocation